The Fdio Project

 Click here for downloading Fdio:

-This first beta version may still have a couple of bugs.
+This version may still have a bugs.
 Please use the contact feature to let me know if something doesn't work as expected.

 Troubleshooting